-Now, Pollack and Erskine-Hellrigel want to change all that and make sure this vital part of California history is not forgotten.
+Now, Pollack and Erskine-Hellrigel want to make sure this vital part of California history is not forgotten.

 The two friends have worked tirelessly behind the scenes to craft legislation to place a memorial at the location of the dam.
 In July, their efforts paid off when the U.S. House of Representatives unanimously passed H.R.
 2156, The Saint Francis Dam Disaster National Memorial Act.
 U.S. Reps.
 Steve Knight and Julia Brownley introduced the bill.

 This is the fourth time a Saint Francis Memorial bill has been before lawmakers.
 Two bills never got past the House because of provisions to protect wilderness.
 Last year, a third bill unanimously passed the House but foundered in the Senate.
-Pollack and Erskine-Hellrigel hope the fourth time is the charm.
+This time, Pollack and Erskine-Hellrigel hope they are successful.